 When the CPI exceeds 2 or 3%, the difference between the actual CPI and the maximum cost-of-living increase given in any year is credited to the COLA limited to a maximum 2% cost-of-living increase.
-The 2% is pro-rated based on service earned after June 4, 2002.
+The 2% is pro-rated based on service earned after June 4, 2002 service earned after June 4, 2002.
 "Elective COLA" increases for service earned prior to June 4, 2002 may be purchased by the member.